The Art of Racing in the Rain (film): Plot

 Over the next few weeks, Enzo's health rapidly deteriorates.
-Realizing that the end is near, Denny arranges to drive him around the track where he used to teach.
-Enzo laments that he will not be able to travel to Italy or care for his family but insists that he has enjoyed a good life.
-He recalls a television documentary which showcased Mongolian beliefs that after dogs die, some are reincarnated as a human.
-Enzo explains that he is looking forward to his new life.
+Realizing that his best friend is dying, Denny drives him around the track in a race car for his first and only time.
+Lamenting he will not be able to continue on caring for his family in Italy, Enzo accepts the good life he's had and looks forward to his new life, hoping he will come back as a human.

-Eight years later, Denny, now a successful Formula One driver for Scuderia Ferrari, is living in Italy with Zoë.
-Denny is introduced to a young fan with golden hair who asks for an autograph.
-He agrees, discovering the boy's name is Enzo.
-Denny smiles and tells the father that the boy reminds him of an old friend and tells him to bring the boy to him when his father thinks he is ready to race.
+Eight years later, Denny, now a successful Formula One driver for Scuderia Ferrari, lives in Italy with Zoë.
+After a practice session, a young fan with golden hair approaches Denny for an autograph and introduces himself as Enzo.
+Denny smiles, says the boy reminds him of an old friend, and suggests he come back when he's ready to race.

 Cast

 In addition, in the final scene, Lily Dodsworth-Evans has a brief appearance as a 17-year-old Zoë and former Scuderia Ferrari Formula One driver Giancarlo Fisichella is standing in the Ferrari garage.